dotnet/performance/src/benchmarks/gc/GC.Infrastructure/README.md

 # GC.Infrastructure

-__NOTE__: We will be deleting the python infrastructure soon.
-Please switch over to this new infrastructure for running tests.

 This repository contains the code to invoke the GC Infrastructure that currently runs the following types of test suites for a specific baseline and a run for which you want to test the performance for:

 1. GCPerfSim